SimaritS/kanban-board/README.md

-# Data Structures Final Project: Kanban Board
+# Kanban Board: Data Structures Final Project

 This is my final project for my Data Structures course.
 The objective of the project was to create an application that met a specific set of criteria.